Need a little help with curved piecing? Or maybe just a confidence boost? Below find all the steps for making block A1/A2 of the Looper Quilt.

 Now sew along that curved edge with a 1/4” seam and with piece B on top.
 I highly recommend using a 1/4” presser foot and turning your stitch length down to 2.0.
 Go slowly and sew all the way up to the pins before taking them out.

 Again, piece B is going to be mega wrinkly, but all you are concerned about is how things look right at that 1/4” stitching line, which should be laying pretty flat.
 If you think you are about to sew over a pucker, stop, sink your needle in the fabric, and raise the presser foot to smooth everything out.
-(Don’t forget to put it down before you start sewing again.)
+(Don’t forget to put the foot down before you start sewing again.)
 In the photo below, you can see that there’s a big ol’ wrinkle just to the left of the foot, but at the stitching line everything is A-OK.

 Here’s what it looks like once sewn.
 If you think you have a little pucker, try pressing it before doing any seam ripping.
 A lot of times they will press right out.